spxp/spxp-specs/SpxpProfileSpec-V03.md

 ### 15.1 Publish endpoint
-To publish a piece of information, like a post, the protocol client sends an HTTP POST request to the “publish endpoint“ with a JSON object as HTTP body which is composed of the following members:
+To publish a piece of information, like a post, the protocol client sends an HTTP POST request to the “publish endpoint“ with a JSON object as HTTP body.
+Thus object is composed of the following members:

 | Name | Type | Mandatory | Description |
 |---|---|---|---|